 In case you don't like to do the typical tourist activities, there are many more buildings in New York that you can visit, even if they don't have an observatory.
-Woolworth Building, Chrysler Building, Flatiron Building, and many others will delight any architecture buff.
+Woolworth Building, Chrysler Building, Flatiron Building and many others will delight any architecture enthusiast.

 - Empire State Building